 Amateur radio, RF design, electronics, uC, software, hacks, technology

-Below is the schematic (credit K3NG).
+Below is the schematic (full credit to K3NG).
 I have modded the design for my needs.
 Instead of the 2N2222 I use a TTL tolerant FET of type IRLIZ44N to drive the keyer output.
 Then I don’t need the 100 ohm resistors.
-I also did connect a piezo tweeter directly without using the 2N222 transistor.
+I also did connect a piezo tweeter directly to the CPU without using the 2N222 transistor.
 It works ok.
 However the sound of the piezo tweeter is not the best in the world.
 Finally, as mentioned above, I did not install all the buttons.
 I installed only the command button to save space.
 There is a need to do a small mod on the UNO hardware due to some reset issues.
 For that I will have to add another button that needs to be pressed when I want to upload code.

 Posted: September 25th, 2012 under Amateur radio, DX.